 Tembo Hotel: Our full report

-Expect to see curved arches forming open-doorways and windows, and there is no shortage of brightly-coloured stained glass.
+At Tembo Hotel, curved arches form open doorways and windows, and brightly coloured stained glass lends an unusual interior light.
 A huge wooden staircase leads up to the rooms, whilst wide arched doors lead from reception into the central areas.

 The central areas of the Tembo are relatively lively and there are always a few people from other hotels dining in the restaurant or swimming in the pool.
 It is a great place for families or people looking for a buzzy atmosphere.

 The location of the Tembo Hotel is perfect for exploring the back streets and shops, or for relaxing by the pool.
 Then in the evening there are plenty of restaurants in easy reach if you don't want to dine in the hotel.
 This is especially handy for those who want to get a drink; like the Tembo's sister-property, the Dhow Palace Hotel, this is a 'dry' hotel which does not serve alcohol.

 The rooms at Tembo Hotel are all very comfortable, with views out over the pool or the sea.
 Most of the Tembo's rooms are Prime Rooms, which are quite small and a little dated, although each is nicely furnished.
 Then there are also a few Deluxe Rooms, which are equally well furnished, but are larger and have sea-views.

 When we last visited the Tembo in 2013, we felt the hotel was lively and fun, but not the most relaxing place.
 It is a reasonably priced hotel in a good location, and provided you can accept the odd small niggle – and the fact that they don't serve alcohol – it offers great value.